efugier/DeezerTagApp/README.md

 ### Visualization

-Can be visualized [here](https://hobby-ecmbfbmekcnhgbkeephhacal.dbs.graphenedb.com:24786/browser/) using these credentials
+The db can be visualized [here](https://hobby-ecmbfbmekcnhgbkeephhacal.dbs.graphenedb.com:24786/browser/) using these credentials
-* login:    `dzrtagdemo`
+* login:    `dzrtagdemo@yopmail.com`
 * password: `dzrtagdemopwd`

 ### Server side use